Zettlr/zettlr-docs/README.md

 ## New Pages and Changes to the Structure

 New pages in our documentation will require some structural adjustments, which you need to discuss beforehand.
-If you have an idea on how to structure the documentation, please discuss your structure on our [forum](https:/7forum.zettlr.com).
-If your changes are reasonable, please feel free to open a pull request!
+If you have an idea on how to structure the documentation, please discuss your proposal on our [forum](https:/7forum.zettlr.com).

 ## The Structure

 All source files reside in the `docs` directory.
-The images reside in the `assets` directory within the `docs`-directory.
+The images reside in the `img` directory within the `docs`-directory.
 The names of the files should speak for themselves.
+The `assets`-subdirectory holds additional files that are necessary for building the docs.

-You can create a `resources` directory to store additional files that you may need, as the `.gitignore` file will not commit this directory.
+You can create a `resources` directory on the root level to store additional files that you may need, as the `.gitignore` file will not commit this directory.

 ## Testing and Building

-To locally test how your changes work out, you'll need to install MkDocs.
+To locally test how your changes work out, you'll need to install [MkDocs](https://www.mkdocs.org/).
 MkDocs is a comprehensive library that allows for easy building of whole documentations.
 Please follow the instructions by the creators of MkDocs on how to set up the software on your computer.

 If MkDocs is set up, inside your directory run: